 The Plastic Dilemma!

 After many, many years of the devastation that plastic has caused to the environment, it is finally getting the notoriety it needs to change it.
-Quite simply, plastic is destroying the planet you live in or at least many of the innocent, incredible and amazing creature in it.
+Quite simply, plastic is destroying the planet you live in or at least many of the innocent, incredible and amazing creatures in it.
 I am sure you have seen horrible images of plastic bottles, wrappers and other items that litter the countryside or perhaps the more recent images on the internet of beautiful animals that have been killed due to the plastic humans have carelessly chucked into the environment.
-Well, in this article I am going to look at the problems with plastic, the affect it is having and how you can prevent this negative impact.
+Well in this article I am going to look at the problems with plastic, the affect it is having and how you can prevent this negative impact.
 It is important to understand that it is not just knowing the impact of the these issues but what you can do and easily change in your life to stop this problem.

 Animals and wildlife: As seen in the news and most arguably the sadist affect is those on our wildlife.
 To put it bluntly animals are being harmed, hurt and killed by plastic.
 This is having a large effect on marine life and birds, often resulting in a slow and painful death and leads to the many animals downfall in population.